+If the symptoms are severe, intravenous steroid treatment may be used to reduce the inflammation and accelerate the recovery process.
 The same steroid treatment used to treat other types of MS relapses is often effective in shortening the duration of visual problems.
-These are usually given via IV for a few days, but steroids may also be given orally.
-An example of a "very" high dose of steroids would be 1,000 mg of Solu-Medrol® (IV methylprednisolone).
+These are usually given via intravenous injection (IV) for a few days, but steroids may also be given orally.
+An example of high dose steroids would be 1,000 mg of Solu-Medrol® (IV methylprednisolone).

-Mentioned earlier, six disease-modifying therapies favorably reorganize the immune system and are currently approved for treating the relapsing forms of MS. Several studies have shown that these can reduce the number and severity of attacks, which in turn reduces the development of visual difficulties.
+Another line of action is through disease-modifying therapies (DMTs).
+Presently, 10 disease-modifying therapies are FDA-approved for treating the relapsing forms of MS. Several studies have shown that these can reduce the number and severity of attacks, which in turn reduces the development of visual difficulties.